benshimonz/V1/README.md

 **R3:** For any quantifier except '&' - a tag defined in a branch is evaluated as 'empty' if the branch has no valid assignment.

-**R4 - Tag scope:** A tag defined right of an 'O' is evaluated as 'empty' if the 'O' part has no valid assignment.
+**R4:** A tag defined right of an 'O' is evaluated as 'empty' if the 'O' part has no valid assignment.

 **R5 - Tag scope:** A tag defined right of an '↛' - cannot be referenced left of its definition.
 Additionally - A tag defined right of an '↛' on a quantifier's branch - cannot be referenced in other branches.